AntonZaets/fmap/README.md

 fmap
 =====

 Simple replacement for standard `map` module for case when all possible keys are known and there aren't too many such keys.
+This implementation is just an experiment for comparing with map performance.
 Doc is skipped for now, the difference from the usual `map`:
 - object should be build with `fmap:new` which expects list of all possible keys and value that will indicate unexistence of the key;
 - all function that returns key in map returns tuple `{Key :: any(), Index :: pos_integer()}`;